Mission of Friendship Place

 As we have listened to our clients, we have been forced to put aside our preconceived ideas of the problems they are facing.
 Using their input, we designed and implemented programs to meet their unique needs.
 In February of 2000, we assisted our first homeless individual.
 The gentleman came to the meal program after sleeping in a car in the neighborhood for a few days.
 He needed a stable place to help get his life back in order.
 We assisted him with emergency shelter, and our sheltering program was born.
-The program has continued to develop over the years and we are now able to offer temporary emergency shelter to our neighbors in crisis.
-This program requires an application and a background check, and we offer shelter in a local motel room.
-The purpose of the program is to provide a hand-up to those in crisis by providing them stable, safe shelter while they work to secure permanent housing.
-We serve between 50 and 80 people a year with this service.
-By using local motels, we are able to meet the emergency sheltering needs of the community without the expense of an actual homeless shelter.
-After fourteen years of work in the community, we have found that Georgetown does not demonstrate the need for a mass shelter typically found in most larger cities.
-Although we do have families and neighbors in crisis, we can meet their needs without a building.
+The program has continued to develop over the years and we are now able to offer temporary emergency shelter, food, and transportation to our neighbors in crisis through our Transient Program.
+This program is run in partnership with our local city police department.

 Unemployment has been a problem in Georgetown for several years.
 In response to the high unemployment rate, Friendship Place started a job-training program in 2003.
 The intent of the program is to provide inflation-proof, recession-proof, job opportunities, with potential for upward mobility, for the unemployed and the under-employed of Georgetown.
 Each applicant is screened and interviewed by a selection committee for this program.
 Upon acceptance, the participants are provided a scholarship to Horry-Georgetown Technical College, textbooks, school supplies, uniforms, and all the equipment required for the class.
 We have a part-time office manager and several volunteers that work with the students one day a week to work on study techniques, note taking, nursing skills, etc. We have a very high success rate and most of our graduates find employment within a few weeks of completing the state-required certification.